Meet our team

 Julie, who grew up on an island, has a passion for the ocean, the beach, volcanoes, and spending time outdoors.
 She’s fascinated with whales and recommends trying one of the local NYC whale-watching tours.
 She currently resides in Brooklyn with her partner and their very weird but lovable dogs, Jake and Gus.

-Josie Cardoso-Rojo, Managing Attorney, Kids in Need of Defense (KIND)
+Sarah Nolan, Managing Director, Kids in Need of Defense (KIND)

 Stephanie Lopez, Co-Director Legal Services Center, The Door